tourkaman/PDC-support-web/documents/login/linux_login.rst

 Installing AFS
 --------------

-In order to access your home directory you need to install AFS
+In order to access your home directory from your local computer you need to install AFS
 ::

   sudo add-apt-repository ppa:openafs/stable